LennaHammer/English/EVP/out/words_adverb.md

 ## 118. far ## adverb
 /fɑr/ DISTANCE
 [A2]at, to or from a great distance in space or time
-- Is the station far away?
+- Is the station far `away`?
-- She doesn't live far from here.
+- She doesn't live far `from` here.
-- How far away does your mother live?
+- `How` far away does your mother live?
-- How far is it from Australia to New Zealand?
+- How far is it `from` Australia to New Zealand?
-- Baltimore is not far from Washington.
+- Baltimore is `not` far `from` Washington.
-- One day, perhaps far in the future, you'll regret what you've done.
+- One day, perhaps far `in` the future, you'll regret what you've done.

 ## 119. fast ## adverb
 /fæst/ QUICKLY
 [A2]moving or happening quickly
-- We ran as fast as we could.
+- We ran `as` fast `as` we could.
-- The accident was caused by people driving too fast in bad conditions.
+- The accident was caused by people driving `too` fast in bad conditions.

 ## 120. finally ## adverb
 /ˈfaɪn.əl.i/ AFTER A LONG TIME